code4rom/online-bike-store/README.md

 CSS for responsive and visually appealing UI.
 Database:

-MySQL for relational data storage.
+MySQL for relational data storage.(root/Romadmin - for DB access)

 Tools and Build System:

 Maven for dependency management.